 This experiential project run by Rosie Roberts of UniSA worked with one urban and one rural secondary school through a series of workshops.
 They developed young people’s autobiographical stories that represented everyday experiences of linguistic and cultural difference in contemporary Australia.

 The project culminated in the creation of an online teaching and student resource.
 Throughout the five workshops students worked collaboratively with their peers and the facilitators.
 They engaged in student-centred learning activities driven by 21st Century Pedagogies and Aboriginal Pedagogies.

 Students were invited to share their stories through areas of strength, for example audio or video, written, or photographs.

-The youth stories project teaching resource is a guide to running the program, as well as background and pedagogy information.
+The youth stories project teaching resource (PDF 968KB) is a guide to running the program, as well as background and pedagogy information.